-In-Class Science Demonstrations is an opportunity for parents and community members to participate in hands-on science experiments in the classrooms.
-This program is led by parents and community volunteers.
-Every demonstration is a different experiment and parents are taught the material and given the lesson, to then share it in a classroom and do the experiment with the students; experiments are done in every classroom Kinder-5th grade and some middle school classes.
+In-Class Science Demonstrations is a program led by parents and community volunteers.
+Every demonstration is a unique hands-on experiment.
+Parents and community volunteers are taught the material, given the lesson, and then conduct the experiment with the students.
+The participating classrooms are Kinder – 5th grade, including some middle school classes.

-Parent volunteers are needed to do the science experiment in the classroom.
-To sign-up to volunteer, please email Sara Flores at email@example.com in advance.
+We are currently in need of more parent volunteers.
+To sign-up, please email Sara Flores at firstname.lastname@example.org in advance.

 STARBASE is a five week program offered to 5th grade students.
 The goal of the program is to motivate El Sol students to explore Science, Technology, Engineering and Math (STEM) with the hope that they will be inspired to continue their education in one of these areas.

 Each week students learn through an inquiry-based curriculum which offers “hands-on, mind-on” activities.
 They study Newton’s Laws and Bernoulli’s principle; explore nanotechnology, navigation and mapping.
 Students explore the field of engineering by using computers to design space stations, all-terrain vehicles, and submarines.
 Math is also embedded throughout the curriculum and students use metric measurement, estimation, calculation geometry and data analysis to solve questions.
 At the end of the five weeks, students build and launch their own rockets.
 STARBASE gives students the opportunity to engage in real world math and science application.

 For more information about STARBASE please contact Mrs. Tellez at email@example.com or at (714) 543 – 0023.